 Learn more in Darrell Laurant’s column in The News & Advance.

-In August of 2008 Dr. Warren was asked to serve as interim chaplain at Lynchburg College until June 30, 2009, when the Rev. Stephanie McLemore was named chaplain.
+In August of 2008 Dr. Warren was asked to serve as interim chaplain at University of Lynchburg until June 30, 2009, when the Rev. Stephanie McLemore was named chaplain.

 In 1996, Dr. Warren was elected to Lynchburg City Council, and served as mayor from 1998 to 2000.
 His numerous local volunteer activities have included board service for Kids’ Haven, Big Brothers-Big Sisters, Mental Health Association, Free Clinic, Interfaith Outreach, New Land Jobs, Christmas in April, Lynchburg Grows, Voices, and America’s Promise.
 In 2006, Dr. Warren served as chair of the United Way of Central Virginia’s Annual Campaign.